Rakeshjaina777/Speaking_testing_Assignment/README.md

 # Chatbot

-Sivi is an English language learning app that helps users practice conversations, receive speech corrections, and engage in media-based learning (images/videos).
+Chatbox is an English language learning app that helps users practice conversations, receive speech corrections, and engage in media-based learning (images/videos).
 It provides an intuitive interface where users can have spoken and text-based conversations, with real-time speech recognition, corrections, and personalized feedback.

 ## Features